isurusenarath1/My-To-Do-List/VERCEL_DEPLOYMENT.md

 2. Verify that the MongoDB URI is correctly set in Vercel's environment variables
 3. Visit `/api/health` to check the API health status and database connection

+#### Serverless Function Connection Issue

+If you see "Internal Server Error" or database connection issues:

+1. Ensure your MongoDB Atlas allows connections from Vercel's servers:
+   - Go to MongoDB Atlas > Network Access
+   - Add "0.0.0.0/0" to your IP whitelist (temporarily for testing)
+   - Consider adding specific Vercel IP ranges for production

+2. Check your MONGODB_URI environment variable in Vercel:
+   - Verify it includes your username and password
+   - Ensure it specifies the correct database name
+   - Make sure any special characters in username/password are URL-encoded

+3. If your app works when manually started but not when deployed:
+   - Check Vercel logs for specific error messages
+   - Try deploying with `NODE_ENV=development` to see more detailed error logs
+   - Ensure MongoDB IP whitelist includes both your local machine and Vercel's servers

 ### Database Connection Issues

 If you see database connection errors: